Asymptotic equivalence of non-parametric regression with spherical regressors and Gaussian white noise

 Motivated by its wide range of applications, we consider the non-parametric regression model with observations $Z_1,\ldots,Z_n$ obeying the model equations

-where $f\colon \sphere^d \to \R$ is the unknown regression function defined on the $d$-dimensional sphere $\sphere^d = \{ x \in \R^{d+1} : \lVert x \rVert = 1 \}$, $\XX = \{ x_1,\ldots,x_n\} \subset \sphere^d$ is the finite set of sampling points, and $\epsilon_1,\ldots,\epsilon_n$ are i.i.d.\ standard Gaussian random variables.
+where $f\colon \sphere^d \to \R$ is the unknown regression function defined on the $d$-dimensional sphere $\sphere^d = \{ x \in \R^{d+1} : \lVert x \rVert = 1 \}$, $\XX = \{ X_1,\ldots,X_n\} \subset \sphere^d$ is the finite set of (deterministic or random) sampling points (following the standard convention, we will from now on denote deterministic sampling points with lowercase and random sampling points with uppercase letters), and $\epsilon_1,\ldots,\epsilon_n$ are i.i.d.\ standard Gaussian random variables independent of the design.
 The noise level $\sigma > 0$ is assumed to be known.
-Non-parametric estimators of the regression function $f$ in model~\eqref{eq:intro:regression} and its random design analogue, which is not considered in this paper, have intensely been studied. \cite{Wahba1981} and \cite{Alfeld1996} consider spline interpolation and smoothing on the sphere.
+Non-parametric estimators of the regression function $f$ in model~\eqref{eq:intro:regression} have already been studied: \cite{Wahba1981} and \cite{Alfeld1996} consider spline interpolation and smoothing on the sphere.
 Local polynomial smoothing for circular data is treated in \cite{Di_Marzio2009}.
 Series estimators in terms of spherical harmonics as well as wavelet like series estimators are studied in \cite{Narcowich2006,Wiaux2008,Monnier2011}.
-Let us also mention that, in the context of density estimation with spherical data, kernel methods \cite{Hall1987}, Fourier methods \cite{Hendriks1990}, and methods based on spherical needlets \cite{Baldi2009a} have already been considered.
+Let us also mention that, in the context of density estimation with spherical data, kernel methods \cite{Hall1987}, Fourier expansions \cite{Hendriks1990}, and methods based on spherical needlets \cite{Baldi2009a} have already been considered.